goodeggs/fibrous/README.md

 ...
 ```

+### Gotchas

+The first time you call `sync` or `future` on an object, it builds the sync
+and future proxies so if you add a method to the object later, it will
+not be proxied.

 Behind The Scenes
 -----------------

+### Futures

+Fibrous uses the `Future` implementation from [node-fibers](https://github.com/laverdet/node-fibers).

+`future.wait` waits for the future to resolve then returns the result while allowing the process
+to continue. `fibrous.wait` accepts a single future, multiple future arguments or an array of futures.
+It returns the result of the future if passed just one, or an array of
+results if passed multiple.

+`future.get` returns the result of the resolved future or throws an
+exception if not yet resolved.

+### Object & Function mixins

 Fibrous mixes `future` and `sync` into `Function.prototype` so you can
 use them directly as in: